 - Generously continues to protect hospitals with "special exclusions" for C-section rooms and ORs related to trauma centers/burn centers.
-These specialized operating rooms and their related utilization are not included in the planning methodology calculations. - Ignores the variation in the number of operating rooms per capita attributed to different operating room service areas. - Does not facilitate need determinations for new facilities to improve geographic access and enhance patient choice. - Gives no consideration to changes in surgical technology that create higher outpatient demand for surgical specialties including orthopedic and orthopedic spine surgery.
-As a member organization of the Orthopedic Forum and national orthopedic associations, BRBJ physicians know that orthopedic surgeons are now successfully performing what used to be only IP joint procedures in ASCs for select patients. - Appears the SHCC does not consider Buncombe County citizenry in a way in which is consistent with the Charlotte, Triad and Triangle service area citizenry as evidenced by the SHCC's 2010 approval of single specialty, ambulatory surgical facility demonstration projects for those service areas.
-The SHCC did reference and update this decision in the 2011, 2012, 2013 and 2014 NCSMFPs.
-The SHCC does reference but does not reconsider or update the single specialty, ambulatory surgical facility demonstration project in the proposed 2015 draft.
-(Attached see Table 6C (2010 and 2012) and Table 6D (2011, 2013, 2014 and 2015) respectively.)
+These specialized operating rooms and their related utilization are not included in the planning methodology calculations. - Ignores the variation in the number of operating rooms per capita attributed to different operating room service areas. - Does not facilitate need determinations for new facilities to improve geographic access and enhance patient choice while reducing cost. - Gives little or no consideration to changes in surgical technology that create higher outpatient demand for surgical specialties including orthopedic and orthopedic spine surgery.
+As a member organization of the Orthopedic Forum and national orthopedic associations, BRBJ physicians know that orthopedic surgeons are now successfully performing what used to be only IP joint procedures in ASCs for select patients. - Appears the SHCC does not consider Buncombe County citizenry in a way which is consistent with the Charlotte, Triad and Triangle service area citizenry as evidenced by the SHCC's 2010 approval of single specialty, ambulatory surgical facility demonstration projects for those service areas.
+The SHCC did reference and update this decision in the 2011, 2012, 2013, 2014, 2015 and the proposed 2016 NCSMFPs.
+The SHCC does reference but does not reconsider or update the single specialty, ambulatory surgical facility demonstration project in the proposed 2016 NCSMFP.
+(Attached see Table 6C (2010 and 2012) and Table 6D (2011, 2013, 2014, 2015 and 2016) respectively.)